Understanding the CRAM Risk Assessment Method

 Quantitative Risk Assessment

-Quantitative risk assessment uses numerical data and statistical analysis to evaluate risks, quantitatively measuring their likelihood and potential impact.
+Quantitative risk assessment uses numerical data and a form of statistical analysis to evaluate risks and decisions, quantitatively measuring their likelihood and potential impact.

 This approach to risk assessment is particularly useful in information security, where organizations need to prioritize their resources effectively.

-Assigning values to these factors and applying statistical techniques, CRAMM provides organizations with a clear understanding of their risk exposure.
+Assigning values to these risk factors, and applying statistical techniques, CRAMM provides organizations with a clear understanding of their risk exposure.

 This enables them to make informed decisions regarding risk mitigation strategies and resource allocation.
 Quantitative risk assessment offers a systematic and objective approach to identifying and managing risks in an organization’s operations.